chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu/README.md

 - [Download Button](https://github.com/chrissix666/Jellyfin-VideoOSD-Download-Button)
 - [Screenshot Button](https://github.com/chrissix666/Jellyfin-VideoOSD-Screenshot-Button)

-Supported scripts can register themselves in the menu and can then be enabled or disabled without editing code or reloading Jellyfin Web.
+Supported scripts addons can register themselves in the menu and can then be enabled or disabled without editing code or reloading Jellyfin Web.

 Tested on & Requirements: Windows 11, Chrome, Jellyfin Web 10.10.7, JavaScript Injector.